alexaka1/FluentValidation/README.md

 [Full Documentation](https://fluentvalidation.net)

+### This repo is not maintained.
+It was used to contribute to the original repository.

 A small validation library for .NET that uses a fluent interface and lambda expressions for building validation rules.